Heather says:

 Can you blame me?

-*Note* The 3 – 5 chicken parts can include a mix of dark and white meat, a whole chicken cut up, etc. It does need to be bone-in.
-I tripled the recipe to accommodate 10 lbs of leg quarters, which I stewed in two pots.
+*Notes* The 3 – 5 chicken parts can include a mix of dark and white meat, a whole chicken cut up, etc. It is important to note that this recipe requires bone-in chicken.
+I double the recipe to accommodate 10 lbs of leg quarters, which I stew in two pots.
 The extra sauce was welcome.
 This recipe can also be converted to a slow cooker, but this doesn’t eliminate a lot of steps.

-*Important note* The difference between this recipe and a recipe where the marinade must be discarded is important, the sauce here is FULLY cooked.
-This is entirely different than brushing cooked chicken with a sauce raw chicken has touched.
+For those who may be worried about using the marinade… The difference between this recipe and a recipe where the marinade must be discarded is important.
+The sauce here is FULLY cooked.
+This is entirely different than brushing cooked chicken with a sauce raw chicken has touched after the meat has been cooked.
+Additionally, this is refrigerated the entire time and, other than the few minutes of preparation, is never stored outside of safe temperature zones.

 - 1/4 cup lemon juice